Manish-2310/Excel-Sales-Dashboard-Analysis/README.md

 # 📊 Annual Sales Dashboard – Excel Data Analysis Project

 ## 🧾 Project Overview
-This project presents an **interactive Microsoft Excel dashboard** created to analyze and visualize **annual sales performance for the year 2022**.
-The dashboard provides real-time insights into sales trends, customer behavior, and regional performance to support business decision-making.
+This project presents an **interactive Microsoft Excel dashboard** developed to analyze and visualize **annual sales performance for the year 2022**.
+The dashboard transforms raw sales data into meaningful insights, enabling store owners and employees to monitor performance and make data-driven business decisions.

-The goal of this project is to help store owners and employees monitor performance and identify strategies to increase sales using data-driven insights.

 ---